deephaven/web-client-ui/README.md

 ## Updating E2E Snapshots

-**Note:** You must have [Docker installed](https://docs.docker.com/get-docker/), and `deephaven-core` must already be running on port 10000 on your local machine for all e2e tests.
+**Note:** You must have [Docker installed](https://docs.docker.com/get-docker/), and `deephaven-core` must already be running on port 10000 with anonymous authentication on your local machine for all e2e tests.
+To enable anonymous authentication, pass the flag through `START_OPTS`, e.g.: `docker run --detach --publish 10000:10000 --name dh-core-server --env "START_OPTS=-Xmx4g -DAuthHandlers=io.deephaven.auth.AnonymousAuthenticationHandler" ghcr.io/deephaven/server:edge` or `START_OPTS="-DAuthHandlers=io.deephaven.auth.AnonymousAuthenticationHandler" ./gradlew server-jetty-app:run`.

 Snapshots are used by end-to-end tests to visually verify the output.
 Sometimes changes are made requiring snapshots to be updated.
 Before running snapshots locally, you must be running the development server with `npm start` or have run `npm run build` recently.
 Run snapshots locally by running `npm run e2e:update-snapshots`.